russjudge/RussJudge.AutoApplicationUpdater/README.md

 To use VersionBump, the only parameter is the path to the project file.
 VersionBump currently supports only C# project (.csproj) and Microsoft Setup Projects (.vdproj).
 VersionBump will update a Setup Project in such a way as to ensure it works correctly as an upgrade to a previous install, such that when installed, it will uninstall the older version.
+This is done by updating the version and applying new
+Guids to the Product Code and the Package Code.
+The Upgrade Code does not get affected.

+Syntax:

+`VersionBump myproject.csproj`

 ## Adding ManifestBuilder and VersionBump to the Build events
+Adding VersionBump to the Build Post Event of your project will increment the fourth node of the version by one.
+Since the project is loaded into memory at the time of compile, the version increase will only reflect on the next build.
+Using VersionBump is useful for when your project is deterministic and the version cannot be set with the wildcard (*).
+VersionBump can be added to either the PreBuild or PostBuild event with the result being the same either way.

+Add ManifestBuilder to the Post Build event of the Setup project (.vdproj) with appropriate parameters.
+This will result in the update manifest file being added after the setup package is built, along with creating a compressed file (if desired) of the setup package in that same folder.